"Oh boy, what flavor?"

 - I Have a Family: "AHHH!
 Why would you do this?
 I have a wife and family!"

 - Said verbatim by a man in 12 in response to a child coming out as gay.
-Played with when it is revealed that the boy is in the wrong house.
+Subverted when it is revealed that the boy is in the wrong house.

 - I'm a Humanitarian: